zshamrock/java-nats-streaming/README.md

 ## Documentation

-The javadoc can be accessed [here](http://nats-io.github.io/stan-java-client/).
+The javadoc can be accessed [here](http://nats-io.github.io/java-nats-streaming/).

 ## Known Issues and Notes for the STAN Preview

-- See the [STAN Go client README](https://github.com/nats-io/stan) for more details
+- See the [NATS Streaming Go client README](https://github.com/nats-io/stan) for more details

 ## Basic Usage